denv3rr/RandomWebDevStuff/septeverse/README.md

-Welcome to SEPTEVERSE!
-A cryptocurrency value and news tracker brought to you by Denver @ Seperet, LLC.

-Please consider checking out our merchandise at seperet.com
+## Welcome.
+This is a cryptocurrency value and news tracker.

 This project was built using npm and yarn.
 Feel free to use npm start to run the development server/ test version of this app.

-I have not yet published the completed build to a live web server.
+**I have not published a completed build to a live web server.** It was mostly built as a test and proof of concept for a course.

 Thank you for checking out my work.